monstar-lab-oss/ml-frontend/README.md

 ## Installation and Usage

-For installation instructions and details on how to use the ML-frontend CLI tool `create-codes`, please refer to the [documentation](./packages/create-codes/).
+For installation instructions and details on how to use the ML-Frontend CLI tool `create-codes`, please refer to the [documentation](./packages/create-codes/).

 ## License